 Job examples: administration officer, allied health administration assistant, health administration specialist, health information services clerk, hospital administration officer (patient services), patient services clerk, patient services officer - patient administration.

 3. Medical Records Administrator

-Medical records administrators generally work in healthcare settings, carrying out duties such as maintaining patient records, responding to queries, billing, and data entry.
+Medical records administrators carry out duties such as maintaining patient records, responding to queries, billing, and data entry.
 Most positions require knowledge of National Coding Standards and medical terminology.
 Health Information Manager / Clinical Coder jobs may require formal qualifications in that field, as well as familiarity with the iPM Patient Management System.
 To succeed in this career, you’ll need to be detail-oriented and organised.
 You should also have excellent communication and teamwork skills.